 At the time the project started, the name of the company was unknown.
 That means that the corporate identity logo design had to be able to work with the short list of names, which were all completely different.
 The goal was to differentiate the new company from its KPMG legacy and communicate the unique way the company intended to do business.
 The end result was BearingPoint.
 The brand story explains what the graphic elements, name, colors and tagline mean and how they represent the firm and their positioning in the marketplace.

 Visual identity is a major component of a brand image.
 By communicating a brand consistently, brand recognition is reinforced in the marketplace.
 It is the responsibility of all associates to ensure that all internal, and especially external, communications are consistent with the brand image by using the correct and current logos, tagline and color palette.
 As you read this case study, picture how your brand story can be told to support your corporate identity.

 The BearingPoint Brand Story

-Our new logo says a lot about us: One line represents the business of our clients; the other represents their systems.
-Our commitment is to bring our clients’ business and systems into alignment.
+The new logo says a lot about the firm: One line represents client business; the other represents their systems.
+The BearingPoint commitment is to bring clients’ business and systems into alignment.
 We carefully chose the primary colors of our visual identity: black, signifying strength and stability; sandstone, representing empowerment; and white, reflecting clarity of purpose.

-Unique Corporate Identity Builds A Connection with Your Employees and Customers
+Unique Corporate ID Builds a Connection with Your Employees and Customers

 Getting connected to your employees and clients depends on how they feel about the organization.
 How they feel about the organization depends on the emotions evoked from the corporate identity—the logo, color(s), tagline, and messaging that positions the brand.